Can I Have Radiation Therapy for Breast Cancer after Breast Implant Reconstruction?

 Patients can have radiation therapy after TRAM flap reconstruction procedures with tissue expanders.
 However, it’s important to remember that the tissue will still be affected (i.e., scarring, changes in blood flow).
 This means the skin used in reconstruction will not be as soft as it would be if it were not part of radiation therapy.
 Most surgeons will delay breast reconstruction if their patients need radiation so that they may use healthy tissue that hasn’t been affected by the treatment.
 Although each patient’s situation is unique, in general I prefer the TRAM flap procedure in any situation where radiation therapy is involved.

-Stay up to date on the latest breast cancer and breast reconstruction news by following Dr. Elliott on Facebook, Twitter, and Google+.
+Stay up to date on the latest breast cancer and breast reconstruction news by following Dr. Elliott on Facebook and Twitter.